liushh39/AGMFusion/README.md

 If the script runs successfully, you will get fusion results named in "fusion_results".

-Or, you can change the input by specifying the `-s` and `-d` arguments:
+Or, you can change the parameters:

 ```bash
 # more options to see